srimithun04/Steganography-in-Image-and-Audio/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-See the [issues page](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME/issues).
+See the [issues page](https://github.com/srimithun04/Steganography-in-Image-and-Audio/issues).

 ---

-*Remember to replace `YOUR_USERNAME/YOUR_REPOSITORY_NAME` with your actual GitHub username and repository name in the clone URL and issues link.*